 First-year make or break the relation so try to keep calm and learn about the nature, preferences, and likes of each member of your new family.

-Don’t take offense to everything she says.
+Don’t take offence to everything she says.
 She wants to share her experience with you.

 Give time to her.